soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Monthly Incident Frequency Line Chart**:

-This line chart highlights the monthly trend of oil pipeline incidents from 2010 to 2017, showing fluctuations in incident frequency.
-Peaks and troughs in the chart suggest seasonality or operational changes impacting incidents.
+This line chart highlights the monthly trend of oil pipeline incidents from around 2010 to 2017, showing fluctuations in incident frequency.
+Peaks and troughs in the line chart suggest possible seasonality or operational changes that impact incident rates.
+The noticeable spikes and declines across different periods allow companies to identify times of higher risk, possibly linked to external factors such as weather or specific operational phases.
+Understanding these patterns helps in preparing timely safety measures and planning maintenance activities more effectively.

 #### Script Summary:
 ```python